loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/04-what-is-scattering_en.md

 One of GLS unified theory's core insights:

-> **Scattering is not just particle collisions, it is the essence of time evolution.**
+> **GLS theory argues: Scattering is not just particle collisions, it might be the essence of time evolution.**

 ### 🔄 Evolution = Scattering